lspitzner/cabal-exec-install/README.md

 ### usage description:
 0. [optional] delete $HOME/.ghc and $HOME/.cabal
 1. add $HOME/.cabal/bin to PATH
-2. modify the MAIN section of this script to contain a "echo-install foo" line for each executable foo you want installed.
+2. modify the MAIN section of this script to contain a "echo-install foo" line for each executable foo you want installed
-3. run the script.
+3. run the script
 4. wait an hour while everything installs
+5. [optional] enable "require-sandbox: True" in ~/.cabal/config to never accidentally install stuff user-globally

   - result:
     - each foo will be sandbox-installed in $HOME/.cabal/sandboxes/foo/